diofant/diofant/docs/modules/integrals/g-functions.rst

             \right| \frac{\omega}{\sigma} \right)

 The more interesting question is under what conditions these formulae are valid.
-Below we detail the conditions implemented in SymPy.
+Below we detail the conditions implemented in Diofant.
 They are an amalgamation of conditions found in [Prudnikov1990]_ and [Luke1969]_; please let us know if you find any errors.